Entanglement and Dynamical Scaling Laws in Quantum Superabsorption: Discussion and Outlook

+Even though systems with tens of qubits already demonstrate remarkable collective effects and performance enhancements, increasing the number of qubits to larger ensembles is expected to improve charging efficiency further and yield more favorable scaling laws.
+Recent experimental detection of superabsorption in organic microcavities~\cite{quach2022superabsorption} has shown that collective coupling can enhance energy uptake even for modest ensemble sizes.
+This study, however, did not quantify the entanglement responsible for the cooperative behavior.
+Our results indicate that collective effects, including super-extensive power and enhanced energy scaling, become increasingly pronounced with system size.
+We show that these advantages originate from bipartite entanglement between the qubit ensemble and the cavity mode.
+By deriving and quantifying the corresponding scaling laws, our work clarifies the microscopic mechanism behind the emergent collective advantage observed in both theoretical and experimental QBs.
 Improving QBs' performance lies in optimizing the coherent drive used for charging.
 In our model, we considered Gaussian pulses mimicking ultrafast laser control as a minimal protocol; however, more refined control of the driving field could enhance both efficiency and stability.
 Tailored pulse shaping and optimal control techniques could be employed to maximize energy transfer while minimizing entanglement entropy growth.
 Such coherent control strategies are particularly relevant for laser-driven or circuit-based implementations~\cite{bastidas2010entanglement, dou2022staqb, hu2021staqb, salazar2023circuitdesign}, where the drive determines how excitations are distributed.
 Recent theoretical studies have shown that properly designed driving fields can accelerate charging, suppress decoherence, and maintain quantum correlations during the process~\cite{mazzoncini2023ocqb,hu2021staqb,qi2025staqb}.
 Thus, engineered dissipation provides a means for stabilizing many-body states and dynamics in platforms ranging from atoms and ions to superconducting circuits~\cite{diehl2008engineered, barreiro2011open, harrington2022engineered}.
 Developing laser control protocols that exploit these principles offers a promising pathway toward stable, high-efficiency collective charging of QBs.

 Although our analysis focused on Markovian noise, several physical environments exhibit memory effects that could be exploited to preserve coherence.
 Structured reservoirs, such as photonic crystals, can lead the local density of states to slow, enhance or even inhibit spontaneous emission, thereby prolonging coherence~\cite{lodahl2004control}.
 Correlated spin baths underlying central-spin decoherence generate non-Markovian dynamics~\cite{cywinski2009prl}.
 This is just one of many scenarios in which non-Markovian effects dictate quantum dynamics~\cite{JH_CoherentControl_TLS_nonMarkovian,RMP_BLP_2016,Review_nonMark_Dynamics}.
 In this context, data-driven approaches are emerging, with machine-learning models able to detect, classify, and quantify non-Markovian processes, as well as inferring bath parameters directly from qubit dynamics~\cite{luchnikov2020mlNM, scarpetta2025machinelearning,altherr2021nonMarkovMetrology, martina2021mlNM}.